Plastic food contact materials: basic rules

 Who can manufacture recycled plastics intended for contact with food?

-The Regulation sets up an EU register providing a comprehensive overview of recyclers, recycling processes, recycling installations, the facilities where these installations are located, recycling schemes and novel technologies.
-This register helps competent authorities to control the quality of recycled plastic.
+Regulation 2022/1616 set up an EU register providing a comprehensive overview of recyclers, recycling processes, recycling installations, the facilities where these installations are located, recycling schemes, and novel technologies.
+Non-EU recycling operators selling recycled plastic materials in the EU must be listed in this register.
+Businesses (recyclers, recycling installations, etc.) that want to be registered have to complete an online Recycling Registration form (see "Implications" below).

 Food operators using recycled plastics will need to provide relevant registration numbers, e.g. for the installation used to manufacture a batch of recycled plastic.